falcosecurity/falco-website/content/en/docs/event-sources/cloudtrail.md

 The Falco [cloudtrail](https://github.com/falcosecurity/plugins/tree/master/plugins/cloudtrail#readme) plugin can read [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) logs and emit events for each CloudTrail log entry.

-Falco also distributes out-of-the-box [rules](https://github.com/falcosecurity/falco/blob/master/rules/aws_cloudtrail_rules.yaml) that can be used to identify interesting/suspicious/notable events in CloudTrail logs, including:
+This plug-in also includes out-of-the-box [rules](https://github.com/falcosecurity/plugins/blob/master/plugins/cloudtrail/rules/aws_cloudtrail_rules.yaml) that can be used to identify interesting/suspicious/notable events in CloudTrail logs, including:

 * Console logins that do not use multi-factor authentication
 * Disabling multi-factor authentication for users